manidsr/Nhentai/README.md

 To run this software,run the **NhentaiManager.exe**

 ## Screenshots
-Some picture of software :
+Some pictures of software :
 * Library menu

 ![1](https://raw.githubusercontent.com/manidsr/Nhentai-Manager/master/screenshots/1.png)